HIGH IN VITAMIN C, QUERCETIN, AND BIOFLAVANOIDS, THESE LITTLE BERRIES PACK A BIG PUNCH.

-Elder berries have also been shown in clinical studies to to have anti-viral effects, which makes them helpful in fighting the flu, as well as other viral infections such as hepatitis and herpes.
+Elderberries have also been shown in clinical studies to have anti-viral effects, which makes them helpful in fighting the flu, as well as other viral infections such as hepatitis and herpes.

-Elder berries are also very safe for people of all ages, maing them perfect for the young and old.
+Elderberries are also very safe for people of all ages, making them perfect for the young and old.

-While most of the studies have been done on standardized products, we prefer the old fasioned and better tasting method: Elder Berry Immune Elixir!
+While most of the studies have been done on standardized products, we prefer the old fashioned and better-tasting method: Elder Berry Immune Elixir!

 Latin name: Sambucus nigra